Autocannibalism: Related practices

+While the status of placentophagy as cannibalism is debated, Harriet Hall has pointed out that "placental tissue is mainly derived from the fertilized egg and carries the fetus's genome", suggesting that the placenta is a temporary organ of the fetus rather than of the mother.
+Therefore, even if one considers placentophagy a form of cannibalism, a mother eating her baby's placenta after giving birth would not practice self-cannibalism.

+Animals

 The short-tailed cricket is known to eat its own wings.
 There is evidence of certain animals digesting their own nervous tissue when they transition to a new phase of life.
 The sea squirt (with a tadpole-like shape) contains a ganglion "brain" in its head, which it digests after attaching itself to a rock and becoming stationary, forming an anemone-like organism.
 This has been used as evidence that the purpose of brain and nervous tissue is primarily to produce movement.
-Self-cannibalism behavior has been documented in North American rat snakes: one captive snake attempted to consume itself twice, dying in the second attempt.
+Self-cannibalism behaviour has been documented in North American rat snakes: one captive snake attempted to consume itself twice, dying in the second attempt.
 Another wild rat snake was found having swallowed about two-thirds of its body.

-References in Myths and Legends
+References in myths, legends and stories

 The ancient symbol Ouroboros depicts a serpent biting its own tail.

 Erysichthon from Greek mythology ate himself in insatiable hunger given him, as a punishment, by Demeter.

 In an Arthurian tale, King Agrestes of Camelot goes mad after massacring the Christian disciples of Josephus within his city, and eats his own hands.

-Manducation

-In 1679, Phillip Rohr published a scientific study of the practice of "grave eating" which he called "manducation" ("Dissertatio de masticatione mortuorum").
-The book brought together a wealth of accounts of the corpses found to have "consumed their own shrouds and winding cloths, and even their own limbs and bowels".
-Rohr also describes particular sounds that are heard from the graves when a corpse either "laps like some thirsty animal" or chews, grunts and groans.
+In 1679, Philip Rohr published a study of what he called "grave eating" or "the chewing dead".
+The book brought together a wealth of accounts of corpses thought to have "consumed their own shrouds and winding cloths, and even their own limbs and bowels".
+Rohr also described particular sounds supposedly heard from the graves when a corpse either "laps like some thirsty animal" or chews, grunts, and groans.
 The 18th century also produced a considerable amount of literature on the subject.

+In Stephen King's short story "Survivor Type", a surgeon gets washed up on an island and begins eating himself in order to survive.
+The story was published in 1982 in the anthology Terrors and was included in King's short story collection Skeleton Crew.